replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ```

-As you can see, we are using the values field name as the config field name and used for the title, which is what the end user will see.
+While not required, it is generally recommended to match the `name` field in Config items to helm value key they'll be used to map, and then use a more descriptive name for the `title` which will be displayed in the UI.

 ### Map the Config file field with the field in the Values file